Komla Dumor: Early life and education

 Dumor was born in Accra, Ghana.
 His father, Ernest Dumor, was a professor of sociology and his mother, Cecelia Dumor, had a master's degree in Mass Communication.
 His grandfather was Philip Gbeho, composer of the music of Ghanaian national anthem, and his uncle, James Victor Gbeho, is a leading Ghanaian diplomat.
 Dumor initially studied pre-clinical medicine at the University of Jos, Nigeria, but left for his home country where he started as a medical student at the University of Ghana but later graduated with a BSc. in Sociology and Psychology, and from Harvard University's John F. Kennedy School of Government with a Master's of Public Administration.

-His sister is Mawuena Trebarh, former Chief Executive Officer of the Ghana Investment Promotion Centre (GIPC) and his brother is Dr. Korshie Dumor, a medical doctor based in the United States.
+His sister was Mawuena Trebarh, former Chief Executive Officer of the Ghana Investment Promotion Centre (GIPC) and his brother is Dr. Korshie Dumor, a medical doctor based in the United States.

 Broadcast career

 Dumor started as the morning show host for Joy FM in Accra, Ghana.
 In 2003, he was awarded Journalist of the Year given by the Ghana Journalists Association.

-In 2006 Dumor joined the BBC African Service in London as host of the radio programme Network Africa.
+In 2006, Dumor joined the BBC African Service in London as host of the radio programme Network Africa.
 From 2008 to 2012 he presented The World Today on the BBC World Service.
 In 2011 Dumor began presenting the World News and Africa Business Report on BBC World News and early mornings on BBC One and the BBC News Channel.
 When the latter was relaunched in 2013, fellow BBC correspondent Lerato Mbele was chosen as host.

 In December 2013, he was named as one of the 100 most influential Africans of 2013 by New African magazine, with the citation: "It has been a coming of age for Kumla Dumor this year.
 The presenter of Focus on Africa, the BBC's flagship and first-ever dedicated daily TV news programme in English for African audiences, broadcast on BBC World News, has established himself as one of the emerging African faces of global broadcasting.
 As a lead presenter for BBC World, Dumor has considerable influence on how the continent is covered."

 At the time of his death, Dumor was the only West African newsreader on BBC World News.
 In the words of BBC Radio 4 Today and BBC News presenter Mishal Husain, "Komla developed his own unique on air style, seamlessly moved between TV and radio and influenced Africa coverage across the BBC."
 He was also described by Peter Horrocks, the BBC's global news director, as "a leading light of African journalism – committed to telling the story of Africa as it really is."

 He conducted interviews with a wide range of high-profile figures, including Kofi Annan, Bill Gates and Chimamanda Ngozi Adichie, and the many important news stories that he anchored included the 2010 World Cup in South Africa, President Barack Obama's trip to Africa, and the funeral of Nelson Mandela.